 Learn about the different kinds of approvals you need to develop or change land use in Burnaby

-The Planning Department coordinates development applications, including those for rezoning, subdivision and preliminary plan approval (PPA).
-Submit your application to the Planning Department for review, including applications for a relaxation to the development setback required per the Streamside Protection and Enhancement Areas Bylaw (Zoning Bylaw Section 6.23).
+The planning division coordinates development applications, including those for rezoning, subdivision and preliminary plan approval (PPA).
+Submit your application to the planning division for review, including applications for a relaxation to the development setback required per the Streamside Protection and Enhancement Areas Bylaw (Zoning Bylaw Section 6.23).

 Email: [email protected]

-Submit development applications for single and two-family homes (with no associated rezoning, subdivision or PPA) to the building department.
+Submit development applications for single and two-family homes (with no associated rezoning, subdivision or PPA) to the building division.

 Email: [email protected]

-Climate Action and Energy Department is responsible for ensuring development projects achieve the following:
+The climate action and energy division is responsible for ensuring development projects achieve the following:

 - Protect and improve the health and quality of the environment.